 - What other examples would be worth investigating?
 Are there others?
 What might be missing?

 - What concerns do you have about this learning event and delivery technology and why?
 Do others have those concerns?
 Have they or how have they been addressed?

 - What opportunities are there for this learning event and delivery technology?
 What have others done?
 Where are the strengths?
 Have they or how have these strengths been realized in other settings?

-REVISED BY INSTRUCTOR APRIL 27 AS: The blog post should be no longer than 300 words and is the only required blog post for Unit 2.
-Also provide a minimum of three thoughtful and helpful comments on others’ blogs during this Unit, which ends May 24.
+Also: Write a minimum of three thoughtful and helpful comments on others’ blogs during this Unit.
 Please try to find blogs that have fewer comments so that everyone can benefit from peer insights.